Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 1. Meal Prep: Fewer Decisions = Better Decisions

-When dinner is already made, you don't have to decide what to eat—you just eat what's prepared.
+When dinner is already made, you don't have to decide what to eat.
+You just eat what's there.

 How to implement: